harikt/harikt.github.com/source/_posts/2015-01-21-conduit-middleware-for-php.markdown

 ## Conduit to rescue

 Conduit is a Middleware for PHP built by [Matthew Weier O'Phinney](http://mwop.net/) lead of Zend framework.
 Conduit supports the current [PSR-7 proposal](https://github.com/php-fig/fig-standards/blob/master/proposed/http-message.md).
 I believe like the many PSR's, PSR-7 will be a revolution in the PHP world.
+Conduit is really a micro framework and can grow with your project.

 ## Starting your project